What Are Plumbing Codes and Why Do They Matter?

 What happens if I sell a house with plumbing that's not up to code?

-Discovered violations during a buyer's inspection can delay or kill a sale.
+Discovered violations during a buyer's inspection can delay or kill a sale, and code issues are among the top reasons deals fall through.
 Buyers may request price reductions, demand repairs before closing, or walk away entirely.
 In some jurisdictions, sellers are legally required to disclose known code violations.
 Addressing violations proactively before listing is typically the most cost-effective path.

 Do plumbing codes vary by state?

 Yes, significantly.
-While most states adopt either the IPC or UPC as their base code, each state — and often each municipality — can add local amendments.
-This means a material or installation method that is acceptable in one city may be prohibited in a neighboring one.
+About 37 states use some version of the IPC and roughly 12 mostly Western states use the UPC, and each state (and often each municipality) can add local amendments.
+A material or installation method acceptable in one city may be prohibited in a neighboring one.
 Always check with your local building department before starting any plumbing work.

 Can I fix plumbing code violations myself?

 Minor repairs like replacing a faucet or fixing a leaky trap may not require a permit.
-However, most code-related work — including rerouting drain lines, adding venting, or replacing pipe materials — must be done by a licensed plumber and inspected by your local building department.
-DIY work on permitted projects can invalidate inspections and void insurance coverage.
+However, most code-related work such as rerouting drains, adding venting, or replacing pipe materials must be done by a licensed plumber and inspected by your local building department.
+Unpermitted DIY work can invalidate inspections and cause insurance claims to be denied.

 Will homeowners insurance cover plumbing that is not up to code?